 Capture the spirit of the Western Highlands and explore Scotland’s most atmospheric lochs and castles.

-Inveraray - Wander around this 18th century town and discover an ancient jail and a gorgeous castle.
+Inveraray - Visit this 18th-century town and discover an ancient jail and a gorgeous castle.*

 Loch Awe - The longest loch in Scotland has close connections to the MacArthur, Campbell, Stewart, and MacGregor clans.